JeroenvdV/Deskjockey/README.md

 ## The Problem

 You use your MacBook at multiple desks.
 All of them have the same monitor.
-Yet when you plug in to a specific desk for the first time, you get the same old default
+Yet when you plug in to a specific desk for the first time, you get the same old defaults, and you've lost the position, resolution and which monitor is main.

-You fix it manually in System Settings.
-Again.
+You fix it manually in System Settings, Again.
 And again.

 ## The Solution

 Deskjockey sits in your menu bar and learns your monitor setups.
-When it recognizes a set of the same kinds of monitors you've used before, it restores your saved arrangement automatically -- positions, resolutions, everything.
+When it recognizes a set of the same kinds of monitors you've used before, it restores your previous arrangement automatically -- positions, resolutions, everything.
 It identifies monitors by model name, not by cable or port, so swapping a USB-C side or using a different dock just works.